18.104.22.168 Permanent Residents without Citizenship: Denizens

 As a result of migration, there are many people living in a country for long periods without having become citizens; such people are classed as ‘denizens’ in the terminology of this book (in contrast to people who visit for much shorter periods, for example less than six months, who are classified as ‘visitors’).
 Denizens would have received residence permits and work permits where necessary.

 Within the EU there are regulations which are designed to let people live and work wherever they choose.
-Many people who would otherwise be classed as denizens are treated as ‘citizens of Europe’, and are entitled to many of the benefits of the country where they reside.
+Many people who would otherwise be classed as denizens are treated as ‘citizens of Europe’, and are entitled to many of the benefits of the country where they reside – as described in Help and advice for EU nationals and their family.
 EU directive 2004/38/EC, though, includes regulations to prevent people becoming “an unreasonable burden” on the social assistance system of the host Member State.

 There is a case for strongly encouraging people who want to stay in a country to become citizens, with all the rights and responsibilities that citizenship entails, even if they wish to retain a nationality (and passport) belonging to another country.
 Both the people concerned and the society in which they live would benefit by their becoming citizens in this political sense of the term: